carlosganzerla/cl-sqs/README.md

 The API is very simple.
 One path `/queue` is used on all requests.
 Each of the four operations uses a semantically correspondent HTTP method.
-To authenticate requests, use the `api-key` header on the request (see more on the section below).
+To authenticate requests, an `api-key` header can be sent on the request (see more on the section below).
 This header can be omitted if no `API_KEY` is set.
 Only the payload is sent on the request body, as plain text (`text/plain`).
 All parameters are sent via URL params.

 The API is unopinionated about message format.
 Everything is seen as plain text.
-There some downsides, which most of you already know, but let me talk about the upsides:
+There are some obvious downsides, which most of you already know, but let me talk about the upsides:

 - No time spent on validation (this can make a difference on larger payloads).
 - User can choose the format that bests suits them (S-Expressions is a